Conservation Law Enforcement

 About the Program

-As a Conservation Law Enforcement student at UMFK, you’ll benefit from faculty who have worked in the field and with hands-on learning as you prepare for your career!
-Opportunities to find your passion in three different concentrations help you learn the necessary skills you’ll need to be career-ready.
+As a Conservation Law Enforcement student at UMFK, you’ll benefit from faculty who have worked in the field and from a program that emphasizes hands-on learning!
+You will learn the necessary skills to be career-ready.

 Dive deeper into UMFK’s Bachelor of Science in conservation law program.

-Earn a Associate of Arts degree with a concentration in Conservation Law Enforcement.
+Earn an Associate of Arts degree in Conservation Law Enforcement.

 • Maine Warden Service